 When did pink start to be seen as a feminine colour versus blue, preferably light blue in contrast?
 In modern times, pink is often used as a colour to advertise towards girls.
-If it’s bubblegum pink, flesh-coloured pink or pink ooze, the context of use matters.
-The Same thing can be said about sky blue, navy blue or cornflower blue, context matters.
-So, when did this happen?
+If it’s bubblegum pink, candy pink or pink flower, the context of use matters.
+The same thing can be said about sky blue, navy blue or cornflower blue, context matters.
+When did this happen?

 Darker and more vivid colours were reserved for adults because of the strength and visual emotion those colours create.
-This was a theme that was continued into the ages when the use of light colours was reserved for children.
+While lighter colours for example light blue or light red were reserved for children.
+But white was the colour mostly worn by most children just like how small toddler aged children wore dresses.

-In advertising, around the French Revolution, the use of light blues and other bright colours were used for feminine products like makeup and combs when dark earthen colours were used for masculine products.
+In advertising, around the 1700s, the use of light blues and other bright colours were used for feminine products like makeup and combs when dark earthen colours including pink tones were used for masculine products.
 The two colours have a personality of their own with the vividness, saturation and brightness.
-Light blue was seen to be adverted for girl products more because light blue was seen as a soft delicate colour comparatively to the colour pink.
+Light blue was seen to be advertised for girl products more because light blue was seen as a soft delicate colour comparatively to the colour pink.

 Pink was also a colour that was seen as a rustic colour too.
 The “outdoorsy” tone was only seen in the wild associated with things like farming, wartime and alchemy.
 It was a colour connected to nature like hunter green, sand and sepia tones.
 In many ways, pink was seen as an outdoorsman colour.